 Problem 2.5 - “Digital Divide”: Close the digital divide in an environmentally and socially sustainable manner.
 The digital divide is the product of systemic inequities and power imbalances that must be addressed, amongst other measures, through agile governance frameworks and public investment in digital infrastructure together with digital literacy building.
-It goes also beyond inequalities in access to the internet, and includes differential access to the tools, information, technologies, skills, and capacities.
+It goes also beyond inequalities in access to the internet, and includes differential access to the tools, information, technologies, skills, capacities, and agency in driving the directions of digitalization.
 There are also important facets embedded within this divide that include gender, age, income and culture that must be considered.
 As such, efforts to close the digital divide must include a number of parallel investments.
 First, addressing pervasive biases in STEM that have ripple effects throughout the digital ecosystem (ie algorithmic bias).
-Second, shifting finance incentives and talent funnels towards Equity, Diversity, and Inclusivity (EDI).
+Second, shifting finance incentives and resources and talent funnels towards Equity, Diversity, and Inclusivity (EDI).
 Third, directing investments towards increasing availability and affordability of digital infrastructure where access is currently limited.
 A whole of society approach is necessary in order to leave no one behind.